 - Annex 3 – Provisional MRL

 - Annex 4 – No MRL can be set

 The use of annex 4 antibiotics (e.g. chloramphenicol) is prohibited in animals destined for human consumption, with use of annex 1 or 2 antibiotics being preferred.

 Choice of Antibiotics

-There are many factors to consider when selecting an appropriate antibiotic for use.
+While you can ideally obtain Metronidazole online, there are many factors to consider when selecting an appropriate antibiotic for use.
 The first question to ask should be, ‘Is the infection bacterial?’
 Antibiotics should only be administered for bacterial infections as they are of no use against viral infections.
 It is also important to remember that antibiotics only treat the infection and do not act as anti-inflammatories or anti-pyretics.

 The site of infection is another consideration, as whilst some antibiotics will be of great use for skin infections, they may not be as useful for respiratory tract infections.
 The species of bacteria must also be considered, this will firstly require the culture and identification of the invasive organism to determine the species.
 However, within a species there may be variations of antibiotic susceptibility so it is important to generate a resistance profile i.e. determine which antibiotics the bacteria is resistant to and thus avoid prescribing these antibiotics.
 It must then be decided whether to use a broad or wide spectrum of antibiotic and wether this antibiotic should be bacteriocidal or bacteriostatic.